Eros/Notion/README.md

 Removed the old API from the insult command, the API had died and was no longer working just throwing a html error.
 As of now it has been replaced with one that does not require a key from RapidAPI, and no longer requires unirest.

+08/11/2019:

+Added in the boomer command to send a boomer video.
+Fixed the help command.
+Fucked up the AWS server and fixed it again, removed ForeverJS framework in the main file as it's running server side now.